 Testing and Vaccines

 - COVID-19 vaccines are free to the person receiving the vaccines.
 Uninsured or undocumented Rhode Islanders can receive the vaccine for free.
-More information in this FAQs.
+More information in this FAQ.

-- Testing is also available.
+- COVID-19 testing is widely available.
 More information here.

 The Bottom Line

 - Care teams can help people connect to health insurance through HealthSource RI and can carefully monitor when Medicaid eligibility certification requirements will resume.